 My favorite thing about this appetizer is that it's very impressive, but also very easy.
 The cheddar cups seem complicated, but even they're quite simple.

 To start, take your shredded cheddar cheese and make little circular mounds of on a parchment or Silpat-lined baking sheet.
 Make sure they're spaced at least an inch apart.

 Then bake them at 350 degrees for about 8-10 minutes, until cheddar is flattening out and turning golden.

 Timing is important now as you don't want the cheese to be too gooey, but you also don't want it to harden before you get it in the tin...
 And it hardens quickly!

-Just put 2 peeled and pitted avocados, 1/2 C crumbled feta cheese, 1 T freshly squeezed lime juice, 6 T milk, and 1/4 t black pepper in a blender or food process.
+Just put 2 peeled and pitted avocados, ½ cup crumbled feta cheese, 1 Tbsp freshly squeezed lime juice, 6 Tbsp milk, and ¼ tsp black pepper in a blender or food process.